trescube/yadbf/README.md

 | `size` | integer | number of records to emit | `Infinity` |

 `offset` and `size` are implemented to follow pagination functionality.
 Errors are thrown if any option value type is not the supported type.

+Using the pagination functionality destroys the stream after the records within the requested page have been pushed.
+For example, if `offset=20` and `size=10` are supplied in `options`, then YADBF will immediately stop processing after the 30th record.

 ### Notes